Central Visual and Performing Arts High School: Recent history and moves: 1984–present

 Despite the renovations of 1988–1989, within a decade the school building again was in need of significant repairs.
 During the late 1990s, several ceilings in the building had collapsed due to roof leaks, while the building suffered from a rodent and insect infestation.
 By 2002, the building's roof leaked into the music wing and windows were stuck open in the auditorium leading to interior problems.
 Supplies and money for extra rehearsals also were in short supply, and teachers complained that both the cafeteria and the theater seated only half of the 500 students at the school.
 The principal of the school, John Niemeyer, noted that budget cuts and paperwork problems were to blame for many issues and argued that the building was not suited for a performing arts school.

 As a result of deteriorating conditions at Central VPA, the St. Louis Board of Education heard several proposals on moving Central VPA to another building.
 Among the options considered at a meeting in November 2002 was to renovate the Kiel Opera House as an academic facility and performing arts venue; although the proposal to move to Kiel was not adopted, the Board committed to replacing the high school's building in the near term.
 In the summer of 2004, the Board announced that Central VPA would move into the former Southwest High School building at the corner of Kingshighway and Arsenal.
 As of January 2012, the Garrison Avenue building, home to Yeatman High School from 1904 to 1927 and to Central from 1927 to 2004, is for sale for $250,000.

 In December 2008 as part of a promotional tour, actor Will Smith visited students at Central VPA and viewed them conducting a dance routine to one of his songs.
 As of the 2010–2011 school year, Central VPA began no longer offering programs in television or radio.
 In addition, Central discontinued its sports program in order to use the money to help fund the remaining arts programs.

 On October 17, 2012, the Garrison Avenue building was added to the National Register of Historic Places.

+Mass shooting

 On October 24, 2022, a 19-year-old former student shot and killed two people in a mass shooting at the institution, before being killed in a shootout with responding police officers.

 Current status

-As of the 2015–2016 school year, Central VPA operates on a 7:20 am to 2:27 pm schedule.
+As of the 2015–2016 school year, Central VPA operates on a 7:10 am to 2:07 pm schedule.